vm-wylbur/ntt/docs/medium-columns-guide.md

 ### Default Value

 The `health` column defaults to NULL initially.
-The orchestrator sets it to 'ok' after successful imaging.
-The copier uses `health IS NULL OR health = 'ok'` to be safe.
+The orchestrator sets it to 'ok', 'incomplete', 'corrupt', or 'failed' after imaging based on rescue percentage.
+The copier only refuses mounting if `health == 'failed'` (<20% rescued).

 ---

 ## Migration History

+- **2025-10-09:** Adjusted health thresholds (incomplete: 90-99%, corrupt: 20-89%, failed: <20%)
 - **2025-10-09:** Fixed health format (converted "true" to "ok", added constraint)
 - **2025-10-08:** Added `problems` column for Phase 4 diagnostic recording
 - **Earlier:** Added `diagnostics` column for image metadata